andrewjahn/AndysBrainBook/docs/ML/ML_Overview.rst

 .. note::

    Thanks to `Martin Hebart <http://martin-hebart.de/>`__ for helpful comments, especially about the statistical analysis of MVPA data.
+A useful series of PDFs and lectures can also be found `here <https://fmrif.nimh.nih.gov/public/other-courses/mvpa>`__.

 .. toctree::
    :maxdepth: 1